eu-digital-identity-wallet/eudi-lib-ios-iso18013-data-transfer/Documentation/Reference/classes/MdocGattServer.md

 public func performDeviceEngagement(rfus: [String]? = nil)
 ```

-``qrCodeImageData`` is set to QR code image data corresponding to the device engagement.
+``qrCodePayload`` is set to QR code data corresponding to the device engagement.

 ### `stop()`